Back to the top

 Derby officials’ decisions are final in all Edmonds Coho Derby matters.

-The 2023 Edmonds Coho Derby starts at 5:00 a.m.
-Saturday September 9th.
+The 2024 Edmonds Coho Derby starts at 5:00 a.m.
+Saturday September 7th.
 The weigh-in runs until 2:00 p.m. sharp.
 Each Derby participant weighing a fish, must be in line, with your fish to weigh your fish by 2:00 p.m.
 No one will be allowed in line after 2:00 p.m.
 No exceptions.
 Be sure to weigh in your fish early as we have had ties every year and the tie breaker is the fish weighed in first.
-When you approach the scale be sure to have your derby ticket stub handy to show to the weigh master.
+When you approach the scale, you must have your ticket stub to give the weigh master.
 Your fish will be weighed and logged into our computerized leader board system.
 The top 10 fish will be held on ice.
 We encourage you to retrieve your fish early if your fish drops out of the top 10.
-At 3:30 PM Prizes will be given away to the winners.
+Prizes will be awarded to the derby winners at 3:30 pm, by podium at the Edmonds Sling Launch.
+Contestants must be present to win.

 Moorage and Parking